leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 - '+', '-' : to navigate through the questions
 - 0-9 : to choose the question by its number
 - 'terminate' : to terminate the simulation and get the results

+List of possible commands during the daily challenge:

+- A, B, C, D : to answer the questions
+- 'exit' : *after* the daily challenge to end the application and save the results

 ## Implementation of the project